citp/privacy-policy-historical/r/re/rem/remingtonproducts.com.md

 If you would like to review the personally identifiable information that we have collected about you online, please send your name, street address, telephone number and e-mail address to us by regular mail to the following address:

-Spectrum Brands, Inc. 601 Rayovac Drive, Madison, WI 53711 attention: Information Services Department.
+Spectrum Brands, Inc. 3001 Deming Way, Middleton, WI 53562-1431 attention: Information Services Department.

 We will send you the personally identifiable information that we have collected about you online.
 If you would like to correct any factual errors, please note such corrections and send them to us at the same address listed above, so that we may make the corrections that you have requested.